accdev1694/barcode-scanner/README.md

 3. **Run the app:**
     ```bash
     # starting the app
-    python rework.py user_name
+    python rework.py user_name Rework

 ## Usage
-You must supply your name as a 2nd command-line argument or the app will fail. if you are adding more than one name, enclose within quotes or seperate them with a symbol such as dashes or underscores, but not spaces
+- You must supply your name as well as task as a 2nd and 3rd command-line arguments or the app will fail. if you are adding more than one name, enclose within quotes or seperate them with a symbol such as dashes or underscores, but not spaces

+- the rework_abridged.py program is just an abridged implementation of the same program